Part I due by 11:59 p.m. on Tuesday, September 16, 2025

 5 points

-Write a query to find the shortest top-grossing movie (i.e., the movie with an earnings rank of less than or equal to 200 whose runtime is the smallest).
-If two or more top grossers are tied for the shortest runtime, include them all.
-The result of your query should be tuples of the form (movie name, year, runtime).
+Write a query to find the name and runtime of the longest movie in the database that has won one or more of the Oscars in the database.
+If multiple Oscar winners are tied for the longest runtime, you should include all of them.
+The result of your query should be one or more tuples of the form (movie name, runtime).

 Important